What are steroid precursors?

 Until recently, steroid precursors were advertised and sold as dietary supplements to improve athletic performance and body image.
 Use of these products by professional athletes and bodybuilders made them popular among young people who wished to be like those role models.

-Many of these products are now illegal in the U.S. without a doctor’s prescription, because steroid precursors can have unhealthy side effects.
+Many of these products are now illegal in the United States without a doctor’s prescription, because steroid precursors can have unhealthy side effects.
 DHEA, which is banned by the National Football League and Major League Baseball, is the only steroid precursor that is available without a prescription.

 Though most dietary supplements with steroid precursors are not available over the counter, it is possible to buy them illegally.
 Some of these products are contaminated, fake, or labeled incorrectly.
 Sometimes, supplements contain steroids or precursors without listing them on the label.
 In 2007, HFL Sport Science, a sports doping control and research laboratory, analyzed supplements often used by athletes in the United States.
 The analysis found that one in four supplements contained anabolic steroids that were not listed on the manufacturer’s label.